 A logical grouping of related data assets

 A data domain is a unit of data ownership aligned to a business area, where the team closest to the data is responsible for it as a product.
-It is the organising idea of data mesh, and it answers a problem central data teams kept hitting: nobody who understood the data owned it, and nobody who owned it understood it.
+It is the organising idea of data mesh, in which responsibility for analytical data moves to the domain teams who generate and understand it.

 Zhamak Dehghani, then at ThoughtWorks, introduced data mesh in May 2019, with the foundational essays published on Martin Fowler's site and later expanded in the book Data Mesh (2022).
 The concept rests on four principles: domain-oriented decentralised ownership, data as a product, self-serve data infrastructure as a platform, and federated computational governance.
 Domain ownership is the first and the load-bearing one: responsibility for analytical data moves from a central team into the hands of the domain teams who generate and understand it.